 HarmoGnome is a metronome for harmonic rhythm.
-Its neural-network approach to tonality brings an intuitive and radically efficient tool to musical practice.
+Its one-hot approach to tonality brings an intuitive and radically efficient tool to musical practice.

 You should use this application: